adamslab-ub/Getting-Set-Up/Windows Guides/WSL_Bitcraze_Cfclient_Setup.md

 ```
 Verify that cfclient launches properly.
 If cfclient launches properly, you are done.

-If cfclient does not launch for any reason, first store the output of the cfclient installation into a safe place and then close and reopen your terminal.
+If cfclient does not launch for any reason, first store the terminal output of the cfclient installation into a safe place and then close and reopen your terminal.
 Try typing the command in again.
 If this still does not work, open a Windows **powershell** and type:

 ``` powershell
 wsl --shutdown